The Cumesman family name is linked to the ancient Anglo-Saxon

 Early Origins of the Cumesman family

 , where they held a family seat

 Early History of the Cumesman family

-This web page shows only a small excerpt of our Cumesman research.Another 136 words (10 lines of text) covering the years 1198, 1275, 1588, 1589 and 1676 are included under the topic Early Cumesman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cumesman research.Another 136 words (10 lines of text) covering the years 1198, 1275, 1588, 1589, 1676, 1682, 1770 and 1715 are included under the topic Early Cumesman History in all our PDF Extended History products and printed products wherever possible.

 Cumesman Spelling Variations

 and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Cumesman include Kinsman, Cunesman, Kinesman and others.